 Then there’s the subject of “fold down” mixes….

-For most of the first two US albums, plus “The Early Beatles”, the soundtrack of “Help!”, and a few tracks on “Yesterday…And Today”, Capitol was sent stereo dubs only.
+For most of the first two US Capitol albums, plus “The Early Beatles”, the soundtrack of “Help!”, and a few tracks on “Yesterday…And Today”, EMI UK sent stereo dubs only.
 Why did this occur?
-No one knows, but, it resulted in Capitol having to create crummy “fold-down” mixes for some of the monophonic releases (look up “fold down mixes”).
-Until a proper answer says otherwise, that blame goes directly to EMI in the UK.
+No one knows, but, it resulted in Capitol having to create crummy “fold-down” mixes for most of the mono versions of songs on those albums (look up “fold down mixes”).
+Until a proper answer says otherwise, that blame falls directly on EMI in the UK.
 The non-fold-down-mono albums all sound great (yes people…..it’s true).

 Then, there are those dreaded “fake stereo” mixes……..